 Can joint debts be included in an IVA?

-IVAs are designed for individual debts and because you’ll be expected to include all of your unsecured debts, joint debts can be included.
+Because you’ll be expected to include all of your unsecured debts in an IVA, joint debts can be included.

-This also means that the creditor can still pursue the other person for payment and, in some cases, may take further action against them if they refuse to cooperate.
+This means that the lender of the joint loan will be repaid from two sources: your IVA payments and payments from the other person listed on the credit agreement.
+The creditor can still pursue the other person for payment and can take further action against them if they refuse to cooperate.

-Remember, an IVA only affects the person who applied for the IVA so any other close family members, including a partner, spouse, or child, won’t be affected in any way.
+An IVA only affects the person who applied for the IVA, so any other close family members, including a partner, spouse, or child, shouldn’t be affected in any way.

-The only time a partner will be affected by an IVA is if they are also listed on any of the included debts (e.g. joint debts) as they may still be chased for payment of the IVA debts.
+The only time a partner will be affected by your IVA debts is if they are also listed on any of the joint debts included as they will likely still be chased for payment.

-Put simply, if 100% of the debts included in your IVA are in your name and your name only, your IVA will have no impact on your partner or their credit.
+Put simply, if 100% of the debts included in your IVA are in your name and your name only, your IVA will have no impact on your partner or their finances.

-Hiding an IVA from a partner or spouse is not recommended and they’ll find out if you were to apply for a mortgage within six years of starting your IVA.
-Being open and upfront with a partner or spouse about your financial situation can also make it easier to navigate the IVA process.
+However, hiding an IVA from a partner or spouse is not recommended and they’ll find out if you were to apply for a mortgage within six years of starting your IVA.
+Being open and upfront about your financial situation can ease some of the pressure and make it easier to navigate the IVA process.

 Debt help tailored to you